 Pray the Rosary with us

-the Sorrowful Mysteries are featured during Lent
+the Glorious Mysteries are featured during Easter

 This compelling Catholic Bible study examines how it is that men and women can develop an intimate personal relationship with God.
 You Shall Have No Other Gods: The Book of Exodus covers scriptural accounts of God rescuing his people from bondage in Egypt, leading them through the Red Sea, and giving them the Ten Commandments.
 Maps, genealogical charts, and free lesson videos are included.
 This study has been granted an imprimatur.
 Visit our study page to link to supplemental resources, including video overviews of each lesson.